terraform-linters/tflint/docs/AWS_DB_Instance_Invalid_Option_Group.md

 ```
 $ tflint --deep
 template.tf
-        ERROR:13 "invalid_parameter_group" is invalid parameter group name.
+        ERROR:14 "invalid_option" is invalid option group name.

 Result: 1 issues  (1 errors , 0 warnings , 0 notices)
 ```

 ## Why
-If an invalid parameter group name is specified, an error will occur at `terraform apply`.
+If an invalid option group name is specified, an error will occur at `terraform apply`.

 ## How to fix
-Check your parameter groups and select a valid name again.
+Check your option groups and select a valid name again.